willcrisis/angularjs-auth/README.md

   authConf.setEndpointUrl('http://myServer/myLoginEndpoint');
   authConf.setLogoutEndpointUrl(http://myServer/myLogoutEndpoint);
   authConf.setLoginState('myLoginState');
+  authConf.setUsernameFormProperty('username');
+  authConf.setPasswordFormProperty('password');
   authConf.setUsernameProperty('username');
   authConf.setTokenProperty('token');
   authConf.setRolesProperty('roles');
   authConf.setRefreshTokenProperty('refresh_token');
   authConf.setTokenTypeProperty('token_type');
-  authConf.setFunctionIfDenied(function(toState) {
+  authConf.setFunctionIfDenied(function(stateService, toState) {
     //what to do if user can't access this state
   });
-  authConf.setFunctionIfAuthenticated(function(responseData) {
+  authConf.setFunctionIfAuthenticated(function(authService, responseData) {
     //what to do if user is successfully authenticated });
+  authConf.setFunctionIfLoggedOff(function() {
+      //what to do if user is successfully logged off });
 });
 ```

 `setEndpointUrl(url)`(required): Sets the server login URL.
 Ex.: http://localhost:8080/login
 `setLogoutEndpointUrl(url)`(optional, default: null): If you need logout the user on server side, set the logout endpoint here.
 If you're not using server-side logout, just ignore this option.
 `setLoginState(stateName)`(optional, default: 'login'): After creating the login state using angular-ui-router, set the state name here.
+`setUsernameFormProperty(usernameFormPropertyName)`(optional, default: 'username'): Property name that will be set in HTTP request containing username value.
+`setPasswordFormProperty(passwordFormPropertyName)`(optional, default: 'password'): Property name that will be set in HTTP request containing password value.
 `setUsernameProperty(usernamePropertyName)`(optional, default: 'username'): Property name that contains username on login HTTP response.
 `setTokenProperty(tokenPropertyName)`(optional, default: 'access_token'): Property name that contains access token on login HTTP response.
 `setRolesProperty(rolesPropertyName)`(optional, default: 'roles'): Property name that contains user roles on login HTTP response.
 `setRefreshTokenProperty(refreshTokenPropertyName)`(optional, default: 'refresh_token'): Property name that contains the refresh token on login HTTP response.
 `setTokenTypeProperty(tokenTypePropertyName)`(optional, default: 'token_type'): Property name that contains token type on login HTTP response.
-`setFunctionIfDenied(function(toState){})`(optional, default: redirect to login page): Function to execute if user can't access the destination state.
+`setFunctionIfDenied(function(stateService, toState){})`(optional, default: redirect to login page): Function to execute if user can't access the destination state.
+The $state service is passed as a param, so you can use it even on .config() block of your module.
-`setFunctionIfAuthenticated(function(responseData){})`(optional, default: do nothing): Function to execute if user is successfully authenticated.
-The server response data are passed as a parameter to the function.
+`setFunctionIfAuthenticated(function(authService, responseData){})`(optional, default: do nothing): Function to execute if user is successfully authenticated.
+The auth service and server response data are passed as parameters to the function.
 Use this if you want, for example, set custom HTTP headers further than user's token.
+`setFunctionIfLoggedOff(function(){})`(optional, default: do nothing): Function to execute if user is successfully logged off.
+Use this if you want, for example, clear custom HTTP headers further than user's token.

 ## Securing your states